Steven-Grevera/ENC4265/manual.md

 - Do not trap an apparition in a barrier or the Trauma,
 - Do not escape a wander a single time.

-The above scenario is POSSIBLE… but is more of a challenge, then something likely to occur.
+The above scenario is POSSIBLE… but is more of a challenge than something likely to occur.

 To see your rating on each difficulty and at each level, on the corridor select menu, look where the letters are circled to see your best results.

 ![image](https://github.com/user-attachments/assets/54d9b4fb-6c08-4818-83aa-b93496d69dea)
-*Figure 213: Image of the players past best results in a corridor circled in red.
+*Figure 213: Image of the player's past best results in a corridor circled in red.
 Image Taken By: Steven Grevera*

 ## Bonus Magatama